-After linking a bibliography database files to the document using the \thesissetup{bib={file1, file2, . . . }} command, you can start citing the entries.
-This is just dummy text (1) lightly sprinkled with citations (2, p.
+After linking a bibliography database files to the document using the $\theta = \{file1, file2, \dots \}\}$ command, you can start citing the entries.
+This is just dummy text (Borgman, From Gutenberg to the global information infrastructure) lightly sprinkled with citations (Greenberg, "Camel drivers and gatecrashers", p.
 123).
-Several sources can be cited at once: [1, 2, 3].
+Several sources can be cited at once: Borgman, From Gutenberg to the global information infrastructure; Greenberg, "Camel drivers and gatecrashers"; Thành, "Micro-typographic extensions to the TFX typesetting system".
 "Camel drivers and gatecrashers" was written by Greenberg in 1998.
-We can also produce Greenberg [2] or (Greenberg [2], 1998).
+We can also produce Greenberg ("Camel drivers and gatecrashers").
 The full bibliographic citation is: GREENBERG, David.
 Camel drivers and gatecrashers: quality control in the digital research library.
-In: HAWKINS, B.L; BATTIN, P (eds.).
+In: HAWKINS, B.L. et al. (eds.).
 The mirage of continuity: reconfiguring academic information resources for the 21st century.
 Washington (D.C.): Council on Library and Information Resources; Association of American Universities, 1998, pp. 105-116.
 We can easily insert a bibliographic citation into the footnote.